@stomp/stompjs

 onWebSocketClose: closeEventCallbackType<any>;

-Callback, invoked when underlying WebSocket is closed.
+Callback executed when the underlying WebSocket is closed.

 property onWebSocketError